 Contributing artist for issue one: Eddie Holly, Tabidi Elkhalil, Jenn Corella, Francisco Javier Rodriguez, Luis Guerrero, Sarah Christina, Ashler Bate.

-Graphic Design: Yvonne Wan.
+Graphic Design and lettering: Yvonne Wan.

 Film Production & Animation work: Yvonne Wan.